 Do you notice the grove of Torrey Pine trees on top of the hill?

 Here is the road that takes you up to the trails.
 Word of caution, this is a steep hill that goes on for 3/4 a mile.
+(If you have bad knees, I suggest that you drive up the hill!)

 The Torrey Pine-Pinus torreyana

-As stated above, the Torrey Pine is the rarest pine tree in the nation if not the world.
-This tree is found only growing on a thin piece of coastline in North County San Diego.
-You also may see them on one of the Channel Islands-Santa Rosa off the coast of Santa Barbara to the north.
+This tree grows naturally on a thin piece of North County, San Diego coastline.
+You also may see them on one of the Channel Islands-Santa Rosa, off the coast of Santa Barbara to the north.

 This species is native to the coastal sage and chaparral ecoregion in California.
 Let’s have a look at all of the trees that we see walking up into the park.